validatedpatterns/docs/industrial-edge/troubleshooting.md

 This target does *not* ensure that the seed pipeline completes.
 See below on how to re-run seed if the seed pipeline fails for any reason.
 It is safe to run the seed pipeline multiple times - each time it runs it will update the image targets for each of the images in both test (manuela-tst-all) and production (manuela-stormshift-messaging etc).

+### Subscriptions not being installed

+#### Symptom: Install seems to "freeze" at a specific point.
+Expected operators do not install in the cluster.
+#### Cause: It is possible an operator was requested to be installed that isn't allowed to be installed on this version of OpenShift.
+#### Resolution:

+In general, use the project-supplied `global.options.UseCSV` setting of `False`.
+This requests the current, best version of the operator available.
+If a specific CSV (Cluster Service Version) is requested but unavailable, that operator will not be able to install at all, and when an operator fails to install, that may have a cascading effect on other operators.

+## Potential Operational Issues

 ### Pipeline Failures

 #### Symptom: "User not found" error in first stage of pipeline run